About the Condition

 - Redistribution of blood flow to critical organs.

-Heart rate plays a minimal if any role in increasing cardiac output in a patient with severe acute anemia (it is, however, a more relevant mechanism in acute anemia).
+Heart rate plays a minimal if any role in increasing cardiac output in a patient with severe chronic anemia (it is, however, a more relevant mechanism in acute anemia).

 The concept of critical oxygen delivery helps to place these various adaptations into context (for example, the increased extraction of oxygen results in a shift of the oxygen delivery-oxygen consumption curve to the right) and to highlight the precarious position of patients with chronic severe anemia on the supply-dependent part of the curve.